GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 69:** We heard from HISPs that complex forms are a real challenge for users.
 They can be frustrating and alienating, especially during times of stress, such as when someone’s been in a disaster, or when they have to file a report about something that’s happened to them.
 Interviewees asked for guidance around how we can help the public -- especially those in trauma -- to have a better experience with forms.

-**Slide 70:** One design team member said: &#34;People are reluctant to give information because of the lack of trust and any number of concerns. &#91;We need help&#93; building trust into the design process.&#34;
+**Slide 70:** One design team member said: "People are reluctant to give information because of the lack of trust and any number of concerns. &#91;We need help&#93; building trust into the design process."

 **Slide 71:** We heard that many programs are wrestling with making their content available in multiple languages.